chentianran/chentianran.github.io/teaching/modsim/syllabus.markdown

 Use of mathematical models and computer simulations for solving real world problems.
 Along the way, we will also learn how to use some of the basic mathematical tools.

-### Official course description
-Use of models and simulation for solving problems in applied mathematics.
-Techniques of setting up, solving and interpreting models as well as an introduction of selected standard models.

 ### Prerequisite